vuejs/rfcs/active-rfcs/0000-vuex-class-style-api.md

 The class-style API also solves the case that we need to manage some external object in actions which is not suitable to be in state.
-In the current object-style API, we need to put a variable to retain such object out of actions object but the the variable is actually shared if the actions are reused on the multiple places in a store.
+In the current object-style API, we need to put a variable to retain such object out of actions object but the variable is actually shared if the actions are reused on the multiple places in a store.

 ```js
 // The current work around for managing an external object in actions.